fengshuo10/academic-kickstart/content/publication/2019ARC/index.md

 ---
-title: "Safety assessment of highly automated driving systems in test tracks: A new framework"
+title: "String stability for vehicular platoon control: Definitions and analysis methods"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Shuo Feng
-- Yiheng Feng
-- Xintao Yan
-- Shengyin Shen
+- Yi Zhang
+- Shengbo Eben Li
-- Shaobing Xu
+- Zhong Cao
 - Henry X. Liu
+- Li Li

 # Author notes (optional)
 # author_notes:
 #- "Equal contribution"
 #- "Equal contribution"

-date: "2020-09-01T00:00:00Z"
+date: "2019-03-16T00:00:00Z"
-doi: "10.1016/j.aap.2020.105664"
+doi: "10.1016/j.arcontrol.2019.03.001"

 # Schedule page publish date (NOT publication's date).
 # publishDate: "2020-02-13T00:00:00Z"